top of page

 SPACE SPECIFICATIONS

-• Both spaces 31' by 20'.
+• Danceable space 31' by 20'.

-• Audience seated on three sides.
+• Audience seated on four sides.

 I’m a paragraph.
 Double click